Glimesh/company/contracts/2021/gct-confidentiality-agreement.md

 -   Is the information protected behind a password protected location, including but not limited to the GCT Dashboard
 -   Could the information impact someone (positive or negatively) when shared without permission
 -   Does the information grant access to someone’s account
--   Did the conversation happened in a private channels
+-   Did the conversation happen in a private channels
 -   Is the information personal in nature, some examples include:
 	-   Name
 	-   Birthdate